 The expedition starts at 1800 on 6 July 2019 at the team hotel in Kigali, Rwanda.
 Many incoming flights land in the early hours to allow sightseeing beforehand.
 The hotel offers free airport transfers, this element will be confirmed by Secret Compass once team members submit their flight details.
 After a welcome dinner and expedition briefing from the expedition leader at 1800, the group will have an early night before the drive to the DRC border at Goma.
 Crossing the border is an exercise in patience (and paperwork) before the group officially enters the DRC and heads out to buy supplies for the next few days exploring Virunga National Park from their safari-tent style camp.

 After the challenging trek to gaze on some of the world’s last, equatorial glaciers, you’ll descend to the ranger station for an evening of celebration.
-The following day involves driving across the border to Uganda’s Queen Elizabeth National Park for an afternoon safari on the Kazinga Channel.
+The following day involves driving a transfer to Uganda’s Queen Elizabeth National Park for an afternoon safari on the Kazinga Channel.
 Driving back to Kigali, the expedition returns to the team hotel for a final celebration meal.
 You’re free to depart any time on 20 July 2019 (including in the early hours of the morning though the expedition officially ends after breakfast) with airport transfers arranged by the hotel.

 Secret Compass closely monitors the security situation of all its expedition locations, and as such, if closer to the departure date it is decided for any reason we deem this planned itinerary not possible, there is a contingency plan in place.
 This Plan B itinerary takes in the Volcanoes National Park, gorilla trekking in Uganda and a diverse trek through the Ugandan Rwenzoris with wide-ranging views of Mt Stanley.